jennyjingjing525-ai/homework-in-class-week1-CS5130/README.md

 I think it is good for me.
 But the most important thing for me is to get familiar with the English words.

 4.What did you like/dislike about the plotting tools?
 I want to try more plotting tools in order to make it clear and look beautiful.
-I like visualization results are user-freindly, so I need to do more practice.
+I like visualization results are user-freindly, so I need to do more practice,  such as Matplotlib, Seaborn, or Plotly.I also want to create 3D plots to visualize a plane's normal vector

 5.Did you feel like the homework problems were a good use of your time?
 If you could change this assignment for future students, what might you want to see happen?
 Yes, I think it is a good use of my time.
 I suggest give some assigments for students to do practice by themselves, which are not included in the score.